jck411/Chat_PYSIDE_linux_frontend/THEME_SYSTEM.md

 ## Integration with Plan

-This implementation completes the theme system and prepares for:
+This implementation completes the theme system with:

 - **Resource Files Structure** (Priority 3): ✅ Complete
-- **Material Design Icons**: 🔄 Ready for integration
+- **Material Design Icons**: ✅ Implemented with dynamic coloring
-- **CI Pipeline**: 🔄 Resource compilation step prepared
+- **CI Pipeline**: ✅ Resource compilation integrated

-The theme system is production-ready and follows all project guidelines while providing a solid foundation for future enhancements.
+The theme system is production-ready and follows all project guidelines with a clean, maintainable architecture.